-15. SMI Suspend Switch Lead (SMI)
+14. SMI Suspend Switch Lead (SMI)

-This allows the user to manually place the system into a suspend mode or "Green" mode where system activity will be decreased to save electricity and expand the life of certain components when the system is not in use.
-This 2-pin connector connects to the case-mounted suspend switch.
-If you do not have a switch for the connector, you may use the "Turbo Switch".
+This allows the user to manually place the system into a suspend mode or "Green" mode where system activity will be instantly decreased to save electricity and expand the life of certain components when the system is not in use.
+This 2-pin connector (see the figure below) connects to the case-mounted suspend switch.
+If you do not have a switch for the connector, you may use the "Turbo Switch" since it does not have a function.
 SMI is activated when it detects a short to open moment and therefore leaving it shorted will not cause any problems.
-This may require one or two presses depending on the position of the switch.
-Wake-up can be controlled by settings in the BIOS but the keyboard will always allow wake-up (the SMI lead cannot wake up the system).
-If you want to use this connector, set "Suspend Mode" under the Power Management Setup of the BIOS SOFTWARE section to the preferred time after which the system must go into suspend mode when you press the switch.
+May require one or two pushes depending on the position of the switch.
+Wake-up can be controlled by settings in the BIOS but the keyboard will always allow wake-up (the SMI lead cannot wake-up the system).
+If you want to use this connector, "Suspend Switch" in the Power Management Setup of the BIOS SOFTWARE section should be on the default setting of Enable.

-16. ATX Power Switch / Soft Power Switch (PWR SW)
+15. ATX Power Switch / Soft Power Switch (PWR SW)

 The system power is controlled by a momentary switch connected to this lead.
-Pressing the button once will switch the system between ON and SLEEP.
-Pressing the switch while in the ON mode for more than 4 seconds will turn the system off.
+Pushing the button once will switch the system between ON and SLEEP.
+Pushing the switch while in the ON mode for more than 4 seconds will turn the system off.
 The system power LED shows the status of the system's power.

-17. Reset Switch Lead (RESET)
+16. Reset Switch Lead (RESET)

 This 2-pin connector connects to the case-mounted reset switch for rebooting your computer without having to turn off your power switch.
-This is a preferred method of rebooting to prolong the life of the system's power supply.
+This is a preferred method of rebooting in order to prolong the life of the system's power supply.

-18. System Power LED (PWR LED)
+17. System Power LED (PWR LED)